FilipposVogiatzian/quantum-bib/README.md

 ##Formatting conventions
 * The *citation-key* ("GM84" in the first example below) is the same as in the alpha style, so first letters of up to four authors, together with two digits of the publication year.
 In [JabRef](http://jabref.sourceforge.net/), this corresponds to the `[authorsAlpha][shortyear]` setting.
 * Full names of authors with proper latex spelling including special characters should be provided
+* Special characters should be written in brackets, for example:  {\'e} instead of \'e.

 See [here](https://en.wikipedia.org/wiki/BibTeX#Entry_types) for a list of possible bibtex entries.